dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 Weeks later Nix reported on SuSu again, this time SuSu achieved rank **#3** in Bowlings **Total Score**, and **Perfect Games.** <br>
 Nix believed if the Trivia score was wiped due to suspected cheating, it's only reasonable that **all** of SuSu’s scores be **scrutinised**, if not removed entirely, to maintain the **integrity of the leaderboards** and respect the time and effort of legitimate players.  [(^2)](https://forums.pixeltailgames.com/t/1-0-0-0-suspicious-possibly-cheated-high-scores-by-a-specific-player-on-leaderboards-still-present-on-other-leaderboards/53241)

-><span style="color:grey"> The player already received a leaderboard ban ***( flag64 )***  that affects every leaderboard across the game, not just the activity you were caught cheating in.
+> The player already received a leaderboard ban ***( flag64 )***  that affects every leaderboard across the game, not just the activity you were caught cheating in.
 >The flag doesn't reset your score to zero, it just **temporarily** hides it.
 >If you play before the next sweep, you're back on the leaderboard - no exploit, no hack, no bug.
 >There is no method involved at all.
-This is something out of the players control. </span>
+This is something out of the players control.

 Despite SuSu having been removed from the leaderboards numerous times now, Nix claims that they are once again rank 1. <br>
-MacDGuy emerged from his cave, saying that he would look into it on Monday.
+MacDGuy appeared, saying that he would look into it on Monday.
 Without any intervention by Mac due to the already implemented leaderboard ban, SuSu was automatically removed from the leaderboards for the 2nd known time.

 It's now been **6 weeks** since the issue was first reported.<br>
 GateTheCat joined the conversation showing a screenshot of SuSu yet again returning to rank **#1 in Trivia**. <br>